|

 As a whole class, discuss the different political parties of Russia in 1917 (which includes Nationalists, Octobrists, Constitutional Democrats, Socialist Revolutionaries, Mensheviks, and Bolsheviks).
 If students have written a short paper on the political parties, have those students present their work to the class.
 If no student has written on the political parties, then the instructor should briefly summarize the political platforms.

-Finally, have a discussion with the whole class about the possible future of Russia in January 1917?
-Which political parties were the likeliest winners?
-Which was the likeliest loser?
-Why?
-(Make sure to point out that the most popular political party by a wide margin was the Socialist Revolutionaries because of their strong connection to the peasantry.)
+Finally, have a discussion with the whole class about the possible future of Russia in January 1917.
+Point out that the most popular political party by a wide margin was the Socialist Revolutionaries because of their strong connection to the peasantry.
+Then ask:

 II.
 1917-21: An Era of Upheavals

-The purpose of this section is to have the students connect the social and political composition of Russia in 1917 with the various shifts in political power that occurred.
+The purpose of this section is to have the students connect the social and political composition of Russia in 1917 with the various shifts in political power that occurred thereafter.

 A. The February Revolution